 A few cards to consider:

-- President’s Choice® also offers two credit cards that work just like a points card, making it a great choice specifically for grocery rewards.
-While the President’s Choice Financial MasterCard offers 10 PC points per $1 spent, the President’s Choice Financial World Elite MasterCard offers 30 PC points per $1 spent at participating grocery stores where President’s Choice® products are sold, on top of 10 PC points per $1 everywhere else.
-PC points can then be used towards groceries and any products at participating stores where President’s Choice® products are sold.
-And for a limited time, you can get a $100 e-gift card and up to 20,000 PC points when you sign up through RateSupermarket.ca and activate your card.
-That’s $20-worth of free groceries!
+- President’s Choice also offers three no-annual-fee credit cards that work just like a points card, making them a great choice specifically for grocery rewards.
+While the President’s Choice Financial® Mastercard® offers 10 PC Optimum points per $1 spent, the President’s Choice Financial® World Mastercard® offers 20 PC Optimum points per $1 spent, and the President’s Choice Financial® World Elite MasterCard® offers 30 PC Optimum points per $1 spent at participating grocery stores where President’s Choice® products are sold, on top of 10 PC Optimum points per $1 everywhere else.
+And extra points can be earned when you shop at Shoppers Drug Mart.
+PC Optimum points can then be used towards groceries and any products at participating stores where President’s Choice® products are sold.
+And for a limited time, you can get a $100 e-gift card when you sign up through RateSupermarket.ca and activate your card.

 Let Craigslist and Kijiji be your best friends.
 If you have valuable items in your home that are simply collecting dust – furniture, appliances that are still in the box, electronics – there’s no better time than now to sell them online.
 When pricing your own items, research what similar items are selling for and use it as a ballpark figure.
 Then sit back and wait for inquiries to come in.
 Not only can you earn extra cash, but this can also free up some space in your home – for all those new Christmas gifts, of course.